 Inverter Operation Time:

 We already know that inverter use DC as its input power source.
 This DC voltage comes from the battery.
 That means the number of the battery will increase the inverter operation time.
-But if you are using more application in the output side then operation time will be decreased.
+But if you are using more applications in the output side then operation time will be decreased.

 Application of Inverter: